-This letter is to inform you that we, the family of Mrs. Mary Elizabeth Steven, have decided to initiate a wrongful death lawsuit in the matter of our Mother’s recent demise.
+This letter is to inform you that we, the family of Mrs. Mary Elizabeth Steven, have initiated a wrongful death lawsuit and plan to hire Jacob Snow P. A. in the matter of our Mother’s recent demise.

-As you know the family gathered together at the Black Mesa Café on the night of March 23, 20__.
-We were having a quiet family dinner when Mother began to choke.
+The family gathered at the Black Mesa Café on the night of March 23.
+We were having a quiet family dinner when Mother choked.
 She then passed out in front of us.
 Mrs. Doyle, you held us back from helping our mother.
 Mr. Doyle, you immediately presumed to take over the responsibilities of the EMTs who are professionals.
 Mrs. Doyle, you were lax in your timeliness to call the EMTs.
 You kept us gathered together in such an emotional state and turmoil that none of us could come to Mother’s aide.
 As a result, our Mother died wrongfully and through your neglect.
 Mr. Doyle, you are not a medical professional.
 You should have waited until the EMTs arrived and you should have let them do their job.

-It is for this reason that the family of Mrs. Mary Elizabeth Steven has asked me, Mrs. Gloria Steven Fitzroy, as executor, to inform you of our decision to file this lawsuit.
+The family of Mrs. Mary Elizabeth Steven has asked me, Mrs. Gloria Steven-Fitzroy, as executor, to inform you of our decision to file this lawsuit.
 We are requesting the following damages:

 1) Economic.
-We have incurred close to $50,000 in medical expenses due to her stay in the hospital, and the cost of ambulance services.
-Funeral expenses are expected to be close to $10,000.
+We have incurred $50,000 in medical expenses due to her stay in the hospital, and the cost of ambulance services.
+Funeral expenses are expected to be $10,000.
 Loretta Steven and Deborah Steven, my twin sisters, are no longer professional caregivers for my mother.
-Also, we have to pay unexpected taxes due to the sale of family land to cover the immediate financial burden.
-My brother, Vincent Steven, has stood to lose the grazing lease rights which amount to $50,000 per year.
+We have to pay unexpected taxes due to the sale of family land to cover the immediate financial burden.
+My brother, Vincent Steven, has stood to lose the grazing lease rights, which total $50,000 per year.

 Mrs. Gloria Fitzroy nee Steven